dreywandowski/Gardener_Recommender_API/README.md

  Live Link available: http://ameka-art.tk/api/

+ The API has been optimized to implement server-side caching using the file method to cache read requests from the server.

+ This cache lasts for 10 minutes before the server makes a fresh database check for new requests.

  If you however wish to run locally:
 - Clone the project
 - Run Migrations to get the database structure